 Throughout the project, GH5050 and CREHPA have worked to strengthen the capacity of national researchers to undertake and apply policy analysis to gender in the health sphere.
 The initiative has been supported and guided by a high-level national technical advisory committee.

 This partnership is part of our longer-term mission to build a collaborative, interconnected community of gender and health policy collectives at the country level – of which Nepal is the first.
 These collectives (composed of researchers, advocates, media persons, decision makers, etc) would catalyse change at the country-level as well as create a diverse network of knowledge production, insights and critical perspectives that will inform and strengthen the global research impact of GH5050.
 The “theory of change” at the country level is based on the logic that if feminist leadership is strengthened, accountability mechanisms are put in place and health policies are increasingly informed by gender analysis, more effective health policies and more equitable health outcomes will follow.

-The Center for Research on Environment Health and Population Activities (CREHPA) is a not-for-profit research organization based at Lalitpur, (Kathmandu valley), Nepal.
-The organisation’s strength lies in its diversity of research work and evidence-based advocacy initiatives to influence policy and programmes.
-CREHPA works across sectors including population, public health, sexual and reproductive health of adolescents, young people and adults; women’s health and rights, child rights, abortion, gender equality issues including gender-based violence, sexual exploitation and human trafficking, labor migration, environment/climate change, etc. Its 25 multidisciplinary permanent research staff have academic training in Demography, Statistics, Public Health, Geography, Economics, Sociology, Social Development studies, Social Work, Law and Nursing.
+The Center for Research on Environment Health and Population Activities (CREHPA) is a not-for-profit research organisation based at Lalitpur, Nepal.
+The organisation’s strength lies in its diversity of research work and evidence-based advocacy initiatives to influence policy and programs.
+CREHPA works across sectors including population, public health, sexual and reproductive health of adolescents, young people and adults; women’s health and rights, child rights, abortion, gender equality issues including gender-based violence, sexual exploitation and human trafficking, labor migration, non-communicable diseases and environment/climate change.